cuteday/KiRaRay/README.md

 - Assimp as scene importer.
 - Diffuse, ggx microfacet and fresnel-blended brdf.
 - Image-based environment lighting.
+- Next event estimation and multiple importance sampling (naive ver.).
 - Tone mapping and frame accumulating.

 If possible, more features will be added in the future, for example:

-- More BSDFs.
-- More light sources, sampling via NEE.
+- More BSDFs and light sources.
 - Mesh instancing and scene animations.

 ### Build and run